Printz v. United States: The structure of the Constitution

-Finally, the Court applied its past jurisprudence.
+Finally, Scalia applied the court's past jurisprudence.
 The Government had argued that the anti-commandeering doctrine established in New York v.
-United States (1992), which held that Congress could not command state legislatures to either pass a law or take ownership of nuclear waste, did not apply to state officials.
-Rejecting the Government's argument, the Court held that the Tenth Amendment categorically forbids the Federal Government from commanding state officials directly.
-As such, the Brady Act's mandate on the Sheriffs to perform background checks was unconstitutional.
+United States (1992), which held that Congress could not command state legislatures to either pass a law or take ownership of nuclear waste, did not apply to state executive officials.
+Rejecting the Government's argument, Scalia held that the Tenth Amendment categorically forbids the federal government from commanding state officials directly.
+As such, the Brady Act's mandate on the sheriffs to perform background checks was held unconstitutional.

-Justice O'Connor wrote a concurring opinion, alone, highlighting that the Court's holding left local Chief Law Enforcement Officers free to voluntarily comply with the federal mandate.
+Justice O'Connor wrote a concurring opinion highlighting that the court's holding left local Chief Law Enforcement Officers free to voluntarily comply with the federal mandate.

-Justice Thomas also added a concurrence, alone, clarifying that, in his opinion, Congress's interstate Commerce Clause powers do not apply to purely intrastate firearms transfers.
-Thomas went on to urge the Court in a future case to consider whether the Second Amendment to the United States Constitution grants individuals a personal right to own firearms and to consider the "colorable argument" that federal gun laws would violate that right.
+Justice Thomas also concurred, clarifying that, in his opinion, Congress's interstate Commerce Clause powers do not apply to purely intrastate firearm transfers.
+Thomas went on to urge the court to consider in a future case whether the Second Amendment grants individuals a personal right to own firearms and to consider the "colorable argument" that any federal gun laws would violate that right.

 Dissents

-Justice John Paul Stevens, joined by Justices David Souter, Ruth Bader Ginsburg, and Stephen Breyer, respectfully dissented.
-Justice Stevens suggested the Commerce Clause of the Constitution, giving the Federal government the right to regulate handgun sales, can be coupled with the Necessary and Proper Clause, giving Congress the power to pass whatever laws are necessary and proper to carry out its previously enumerated power.
-The Tenth Amendment, Stevens explained, contains no additional limitations on federal power, serving merely to clarify that the Government has only those powers granted by the Constitution.
+Justice John Paul Stevens wrote a dissenting opinion, joined by Justices David Souter, Ruth Bader Ginsburg, and Stephen Breyer.
+Justice Stevens suggested that the Commerce Clause of the Constitution, giving the federal government the right to regulate handgun sales, could be coupled with the Necessary and Proper Clause, giving Congress the power to pass whatever laws are necessary and proper to carry out its previously enumerated power.
+The Tenth Amendment, Stevens argued, contains no additional limitations on federal power, serving merely to clarify that the Government has only those powers granted by the Constitution.

-Stevens extolled the benefits of cooperative federalism.
-Federal direction of state officials in this manner is analogous to ordering the mass inoculation of children to forestall an epidemic, or directing state officials to respond to a terrorist threat.
+Stevens further extolled the benefits of cooperative federalism.
+He argued that federal direction of state officials in the manner implicated by the Brady Bill was analogous to ordering the mass inoculation of children to forestall an epidemic or directing state officials to respond to a terrorist threat.
 He was very concerned with the ability of the federal government to respond to a national emergency and did not believe that "there is anything in the 10th amendment 'in historical understanding and practice, in the structure of the Constitution, or in the jurisprudence of this Court,' that forbids the enlistment of state officers to make that response effective."
-Moreover, the text of the Constitution does not support the Majority's apparent proposition that "a local police officer can ignore a command contained in a statute enacted by Congress pursuant to an express delegation of power enumerated in Article I."
+Moreover, according to Stevens' opinion, the text of the Constitution did not support the majority's apparent proposition that "a local police officer can ignore a command contained in a statute enacted by Congress pursuant to an express delegation of power enumerated in Article I."

-Justice Souter filed a dissenting opinion alone, emphasizing that he read Federalist No. 27 as providing ample evidence that the Framers' original intent was to require states to act as auxiliaries of the Federal government.
+Justice Souter dissented separately, emphasizing that he read Federalist No. 27 as providing ample evidence that the Framers' original intent was to require states to act as auxiliaries of the federal government to some extent.

-Justice Breyer filed a dissenting opinion, joined by Justice Stevens, using international comparative law to observe that the federalism found in many foreign countries gives the central government some authority over sub-national jurisdictions.
+Justice Breyer also dissented separately, joined by Justice Stevens, using international comparative law to observe that the federalism found in many foreign countries gives the central government some authority over sub-national jurisdictions.